ousiax/ousiax.github.io/_posts/2016-05-13-python-and-wsgi-applications.md

 ## Managing the uWSGI server

+### INI files

+.INI files are a standard de-facto cofiguration format used by many applications.
+It consists of `[section]`s and `key=value` pairs.

+An example uWSGI INI configuration:

+    [uwsgi]
+    socket = /tmp/uwsgi.sock
+    socket = 127.0.0.1:3031
+    master = true
+    workers = 3

+By default, uWSGI uses the `[uwsgi]` section, but you can specify another section name while loading the INI file with the syntax `filename:section`, that is:

+    uwsgi --ini myconf.ini:app1

+Alternatively, you can load another section from the same file by ommitting the filename and specifying just the section name.
+Note that technically, this loads the named section from the last.ini file loaded instead of the current one, so be careful when including other files.

+    [uwsgi]
+    # This will load the app1 section below
+    ini = :app1
+    # This will load the defaults.ini file
+    ini = defaults.ini
+    # This will load the app2 section from the defaults.ini file!
+    ini = :app2

+    [app1]
+    plugin = rack

+    [app2]
+    plugin = php

+* Whitespace is insignificant within lines.
+* Lines starting with a semicolon (`;`) or a hash/octothorpe (`#`) are ignored as comments.
+* Boolean values may be set without the value part.
+Simply `master` is thus equivalent to `master=true`.
+This may not be compatible with other INI parsers such as `paste.deploy`.
+* For convenience, uWSGI recognizes bare `.ini` arguments specially, so the invocation `uwsgi myconf.ini` is equal to `uwsgi --ini myconf.ini`.

 ### Reloading the server

 When running with the `master` process mode, the uWSGI server can be gracefully restarted without closing the main sockets.